-- Name of the head of household and family size - Contact Information phone number, email or other preferred contact method - Estimated anticipated annual income - Need for an accessible unit or eligible preference
+- Name of the applicant - Contact Information phone number, email or other preferred contact method - Estimated anticipated annual income - Need for an accessible unit or eligible preference

-Applicants to the waitlist must call the property starting at the designated time on waitlist opening day.
-No walk-ins will be accepted.
-Case managers or family members may also put an applicant on the waitlist, but they may only provide information for one applicant per call.
+Case managers, family members or friends may also put an applicant on the waitlist, but they may only provide information for one applicant per call.

-This property cannot promise a possible length of waiting time as turn-over cannot be predicted.
+This property cannot promise a possible length of waiting time as turnover cannot be predicted.
 Disability status is only required if the applicant is requesting an accessible unit or reasonable accommodation; no specific medical information or documentation is required when being added to the waitlist.

-It is our policy that preference will be given, under certain circumstances and with non-accessible units, to existing/ current residents over any applicant on our waitlist for the following reasons:
+It is our policy that preference will be given, under certain circumstances and with non-accessible units, to existing/current residents over any applicant on our waitlist for the following reasons:

-- Residents requiring an accessible unit, or - Residents requesting a reasonable accommodation, or - Resident protected under VAWA, or - Emergency situations arise such as fire or flood and unit has been determined to be uninhabitable by management.
+- · Residents requiring an accessible unit, or - Residents requesting a reasonable accommodation, or - Resident protected under VAWA, or - Emergency situations such as an imminent safety concern or fire/flood/damage rendering-unit uninhabitable as deemed by management.